Skip to main content

 Museum hopping

 The Alcázar, Palacio de Viana (12 patios), Julio Romero de Torres museum, and the Archaeological Museum are all solo-friendly.
 Most take 1–2 hours.
-Quiet enough to go at your own pace.
+No group pacing, no waiting.
+Spend an extra 20 minutes in a room you love and nobody notices.

 Day trip to Medina Azahara